angrybacon/doomsday-wiki/markdown/chapters/entombsday/playing-the-deck.md

 *  Shallow Grave and Goryo's Vengeance create a delayed trigger that will exile the creature reanimated with them at the beginning of the next End Step.
 Because of this, you can cast them on your opponent's End Step and still have the creature in play for your turn.
 *  You can sacrifice the in-play Griselbrand to :card[Cabal Therapy]'s Flashback cost to put it back in your graveyard for next turn, bypassing the delayed trigger from Goryo's Vengeance/Shallow Grave.
 *  The life gain from Children of Korlis cares about total life lost this turn.
 In paper, make sure you track every point of life lost (fetchland activations, Thoughtseizes cast, etc.)
-*  Be mindful of both yur life total and the number of cards in your library.
+*  Be mindful of both your life total and the number of cards in your library.
 You don't want to draw twice from 14 life or draw seven cards with only six left in your deck.
-*  If you find that you're missing one combo piece before going to combat, you can try to cast some of your cantrips to dif a little deeper into your deck.
+*  If you find that you're missing one combo piece before going to combat, you can try to cast some of your cantrips to dig a little deeper into your deck.
 This is also useful if you have less than seven cards left in deck and need to find a specific piece.
+* Entomb can tutor for :card[Cabal Therapy] if you need access to a discard spell on your combo turn&mdash;if your Emrakul or Children is stuck in your hand and you don't have a Thoughtseize or Brainstorm&mdash;or need to sacrifice your Griselbrand to avoid the exile trigger of Shallow Grave/Goryo's Vengeance.

 ### Entombing without Entomb